drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 | Model Training | Trains the recommendatiob model using machne learning algorithm based on data collected in steps 1 |
 | Reccomendation Generator | Generate recommendations for users based on their previous interaction with the system. |

+Below is an overview example of how the system will be programmed:
 <p align="center">
 <img height='400px' src='netflixpix.jpg'/>
 </p>